iamheretocode/Search-project/README.md

 # Search-project
 Basic search web app built in django.
-Simple queries the db with users text inputs and displays matched records.
+Search queries the db with user's text inputs and displays matched records.